-- Units 0 through 13 of the study guide
+- Units 1 to 9 of the study guide.

-- descriptions of the requirements for the individual assignments
+- Descriptions of the requirements for the individual tutor-marked assignments.

 Special Course Features

-Computer science courses at Athabasca University require that students use computer-mediated communications.
+IS courses at Athabasca University require that students use computer mediated communications.
 We expect students to have access to computer equipment with certain requirements.

 Undergraduate Challenge for Credit Course Registration Form